21MN28/GEOL0069_Project/README.md

 **RGB Burn Index = 0.5 × ΔGRVI + 0.3 × Δgreen + 0.2 × Δred**

 Where ΔGRVI captures vegetation vigour loss, Δgreen represents chlorophyll decrease, and Δred indicates exposed soil and char signatures.
-The threshold of ≥0.06 was determined through visual correlation with post-fire imagery and statistical optimization using ROC analysis, showing excellent alignment with ROC-optimal values across all regions.
+The threshold of ≥0.06 was determined through visual correlation with post-fire imagery and statistical optimisation using ROC analysis, showing excellent alignment with ROC-optimal values across all regions.

 ### Feature Engineering